Basement-Level Work: What Real Healing Looks Like for Adult Children of Alcoholics

 Driven women often resist the word “trauma” when it comes to their childhoods.
 They weren’t hit.
 They weren’t neglected in any way the world would recognize.
 They had food, shelter, education, opportunity.
 What they didn’t have — consistent emotional safety, the freedom to be imperfect, the experience of being loved for who they are rather than what they produce — feels too subtle to count.
 Except it does count, and their bodies know it.

-Maya is a surgeon who described her childhood as “fine, objectively.”
+Morgan is a surgeon who described her childhood as “fine, objectively.”
 Her father was a successful physician who expected perfection.
 Her mother managed the household with military precision.
-Maya learned to read a room before she learned to read books.
+Morgan learned to read a room before she learned to read books.
 She became the child who never caused problems, who anticipated needs, who earned love through performance.
 It worked — until it stopped working, somewhere around her late thirties, when the exhaustion of maintaining that vigilance finally caught up with her.

-The Both/And frame gives Maya permission to hold multiple truths: her parents loved her in the way they were capable of, and that way left gaps.
+The Both/And frame gives Morgan permission to hold multiple truths: her parents loved her in the way they were capable of, and that way left gaps.
 Her childhood gave her the drive that built her career, and that same drive is now costing her sleep, intimacy, and the ability to rest without guilt.
 She doesn’t have to reject her upbringing to acknowledge its impact.
 She just has to stop pretending the impact isn’t there.

 The Systemic Lens: Why Childhood Wounds Are Cultural, Not Just Personal